Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/assessment/assessment-strategy.md

 ## Assessment Delivery

-All grades for course projects will be reported through a student's GitHub repository using either messages in the GitHub commit log or issues raised in the issue tracker.
-Students should ask questions about their grade for any project in GitHub so as to facilitate an effective conversation about the submitted deliverables and to ensure that a student can ultimately master all of the technical knowledge and skills developed as part of that assignment's exploration of a specific topic in the field of discrete structures.
+All grades for course projects will be reported through a student's GitHub repository using either messages in the GitHub repository's commit log, issues raised in the issue tracker, or comments on a pull request in the GitHub repository.
+Students should ask questions about their grade for any project on GitHub so as to facilitate an effective conversation about the submitted deliverables and to ensure that a student can ultimately master all of the technical knowledge and skills developed as part of that assignment's exploration of a specific topic in the field of discrete structures.

-## Assignment Feedback
+## Advance Feedback on an Assignment

-Students who wish to receive feedback on their work for an assignment should first open an issue on the issue tracker for their assignment's GitHub repository, giving an appropriate title and description for the type of feedback that you would like the course instructor to provide.
+Students who wish to receive feedback on their work for any course assignment should first open an issue on the issue tracker for their assignment's GitHub repository, giving an appropriate title and description for the type of feedback that you would like the course instructor to provide.
 After creating this issue, you will see that GitHub has created a unique web site that references it.
 To